MAX (group): Turning Point

 2000 proved to be a time of change for MAX.
-For their first single of the new millinneum, the girls decided to take control of their music by writing and producing for the first time.
+For their first single of the new millennium, the girls decided to take control of their music by writing and producing for the first time.
 Their result, "Never Gonna Stop It", an R&B influence pop number debuted at #8 on the charts.
 However, the single fell short of sales of 100,000 copies.
 Since 1999, the group's sales were gradually declining but this was the first time since their third single that any of their singles did not surpass the hundred thousand mark.
 Their next self-produced effort, "Magic" would debut at #10 but sold less than the previous single.
 The next few years were more of the same.

 The group came to a dramatic standstill when in January 2002, the group's lead singer, Mina, announced her quickie marriage and pregnancy in a press conference at their record label, Avex Trax's main office.
 At the press conference, the group also announced that Mina would take a hiatus from the group to have her baby.
 They released their second ballad single, "Spring Rain" the following month to disastrous results.
 The single charted a lowly #28 breaking their string of 19 consecutive top 20 singles.
 An original album, their fifth, due for release in March was shelved and instead a second greatest hits collection was released in its place.
 MAX went into hiatus.